 The doctor walked out from behind the door and introduced himself to the patient and family.
 He didn’t miss a beat.
 He apologized for being so late.
 The doctor then proceeded to start his evaluation of the patient.

 I apologized for holding him captive behind the door and ran out of the room.
 As I stood in my nurses station, I contemplated the idea of just leaving and never returning.
+Certainly I could find employment at any number of fine fast food establishments.

 After seeing the patient, the doctor came out of the room, and gave me the written orders.
 I again felt such embarrassment as I stood there.
 I apologized again, practically manic at this point, and thanked him for the orders.
 I assured him that I would get the patient right over to his bed.
 Trying desperately to make up for my faux pas by showing him that I really was a kind and considerate nurse, not the complete idiot that he had met earlier.
 I added that we would see him shortly in the unit.